How to Stack Government Funding Programs to Optimize Projects

 Although stacking is permitted for most government grant and loan programs, there are a couple of general rules that companies must follow.
 Deviating from these rules can result in the rejection of one or more funding applications, so it’s critical to observe and abide by these guidelines:

-- Generally, stacking only allows for one federal and one provincial program to be used for the same project activities.
+- In general, stacking only allows for one federal and one provincial program to be used for the same project activities.
 Stacking two federal or two provincial funding programs is not typically allowable unless projects are divided into well-organized sub-projects or “phases” that focus on separate activities and expenses.

 - Programs often stipulate a maximum allowable government funding contribution (typically 75% of total project costs).
 Companies should plan for how they expect to receive that upper limit since the combined contributions of two programs can easily exceed this maximum.
 Some programs prioritize the approval of applications requesting less than the maximum contribution, so structuring these grants and loans into your stacking strategy is advised.